nuxeo/nuxeo/docker/README.md

 - The environment variables required by the server, typically `NUXEO_HOME` and `NUXEO_CONF`.
 - The exposed port `8080`.

-It includes a bare Nuxeo server distribution without any package installed.
-It doesn't include any converter.

-## Nuxeo: nuxeo/nuxeo

-It includes a bare Nuxeo server distribution without any package installed.
-It includes basic Open Source converters.

-## Build the Images
+## Build the Image

 It requires to install [Docker](https://docs.docker.com/install/).

-There are several ways to build the images, depending on the context:
+There are several ways to build the image, depending on the context:

 - For a local build, use [Maven](#with-maven).
 - For a pipeline running in Jenkins on Kubernetes, use [Skaffold](#with-skaffold).